vmware/container-service-extension/docs/CSE_CONFIG.md

 ---
 layout: default
-title: CSE Server Config File
+title: CSE Server Configuration File
 ---

-## CSE Server Config File
+## CSE Server Configuration File

 The CSE server installation as well runtime is controlled by a yaml configuration file that must be filled out prior to installation.
 You can